Board of Directors

 Midwestern University

-Mae Ciancio is a tenured Associate Professor and MBS Coordinator in the Biomedical Sciences Program at Midwestern University.
-She’s been an active member of SIVB for approximately 8 years.
-During that time, Mae has co-convened several plenary and IVACS symposia sessions, presented posters and promoted her research students’ participation in the society.
-Most recently, from 2018-2020, Mae served at the IVACS Co-chair (Meeting).
-Mae is a whole animal Physiologist by training, having received her PhD in Physiology from Loyola University Chicago, under the mentorship of James P. Filkins.
-Mae completed her post-doctoral training at the University of Chicago in the Department of Medicine/GI in the laboratory of Dr. Eugene B. Chang.
-Mae joined the faculty of Midwestern University’s Biomedical Sciences program, under the Directorship of Michael Fay, in 2008.
-Mae’s laboratory actively trains Biomedical Sciences, medical and dental students in animal and cellular physiology.
-Her lab currently is investigating the role of inducible heat shock protein in preventing diet-induced obesity, with special reference on the role of intestinal microbial balance and inflammation.
-Mae’s laboratory also has an active animal model of oral squamous cell carcinoma to provide dental students an opportunity to perform discipline-specific research.
+Mae is a Professor and MBS Program Coordinator in the Biomedical Sciences Program at Midwestern University.
+She’s been an active member of SIVB since 2011, serving as a co-convener for several Plenary and IVACS Symposia sessions as well as multiple student mentoring workshops.
+Mae is currently the Secretary for the Society.
+Previous roles included serving as the Meeting Chair for the 2022 SIVB meeting in San Diego, CA as well as Chair of IVACS (2020-2022).
+She was previously the co-Chair of IVACS, responsible for organizing the IVACS symposia from 2018-2020.
+Mae is passionate about empowering students to become engaged in laboratory research as a means to contribute to scientific progress and improved clinical care.
+Mae became interested in academic research during her junior year of college, when she volunteered as a student researcher in the laboratory of Dr. Lawrence Gilbert, measuring the release of ecdysone by the prothoracic glands of Manduca sexta.
+Upon graduation from Northwestern University with a degree in Chemistry, she worked for two years as a laboratory technician in Northwestern University’s Center for Endocrinology, Metabolism and Nutrition (CEMN), performing radioimmunoassays and examining the effects of insulin on progesterone and cAMP production from porcine granulosa cells.
+Mae earned her PhD in Physiology at Loyola University, under the mentorship of Dr. James P. Filkins, examining the glucoregulatory effects of tumor necrosis factor in the pathophysiology of septic shock.
+Her post-doctoral training was conducted at the University of Chicago in the Department of Medicine/GI in the laboratory of Dr. Eugene B. Chang, investigating the role of endotoxin on intestinal epithelial cell function and the cytoprotective role of inducible heat shock protein 70.
+Mae joined the faculty of Midwestern University’s Biomedical Sciences program, under the leadership of Dr. Michael Fay, in 2008.
+Mae’s laboratory actively trains students in the Biomedical Sciences program as well as medical and dental students in cellular and animal physiology.
+Her lab currently is investigating the role of inducible heat shock protein 70 in preventing diet-induced obesity, with special reference on the role of intestinal nutrient absorption and microbial balance.
+She has an oral squamous cell carcinoma model active in her lab, designed to allow dental students an opportunity to perform discipline-specific research.
 Mae teaches Research Design and Methodology to Biomedical Sciences, Physical Therapy, Physician Assistant and Dental students at Midwestern University.
-She offers an elective course on the role of intestinal microbial balance in health and disease, as well as providing pathophysiology lectures to Biomedical Sciences Students and Physical Therapy students.
-Mae is passionate about empowering students to become engaged in laboratory research as a means to contribute to scientific progress and improved clinical care.
+She offers an elective course on the role of intestinal microbiota in health and disease, as well as provides pathophysiology lectures to Biomedical Sciences Students and Physical Therapy students.

 Member-at-Large (IVACS)